 An Englishman working for Customs in Britain, he applied for the position in the Dublin Custom House in 1906 after seeing an ad in a Scottish newspaper.
-He and his family would later experience the shelling nearby during the Easter Rising & they took in a refugee family from a shop destroyed in Eden Quay.
+He and his family would later experience the shelling and fighting nearby during the Easter Rising.
+During that time they looked after one refugee family from a shop destroyed in Eden Quay.
 There is a good description in Mick O’Farrell’s book 1916 – What the People Saw.

-Frank (born in Aldershot, Hampshire in 1858) lived with his wife Bertha & four youngest children in apartments on the top floor of the building.
+Frank (born in Aldershot, Hampshire in December 1858) lived with his wife Bertha and three youngest children in apartments on the top floor of the building.
 They had seven rooms in the extreme south-west corner over-looking the Liffey and close to the Loopline railway bridge.

 He was buried in London’s Bandon Hill Cemetery in Wallington and Mrs Davis then moved to Blackpool with her children, never to return to Ireland.
 Before she left she settled her late husband’s estate and made a compensation claim for his death and the destruction of their possessions in the Custom House blaze.

-Bertha Davis and her children received British bereavement allowances and pensions and the lady lived for another twenty years, but the death of Frank seems to have cast a long shadow over her and his other descendants.
-One granddaughter, was remarkably born on an anniversary of the Burning and had sad, gloom filled birthdays when she was young.
-The last immediate family member died in 1999; later descendants live in England & Australia.
+Bertha Davis and her children received British bereavement allowances and pensions and the lady lived for another twenty years.
+But the death of Frank seems to have cast a long shadow over her and his other descendants.
+One granddaughter was remarkably born on an anniversary of the Burning and had sad, gloom filled birthdays when she was young.
+The last immediate family member died in 1999; later descendants live in England and Australia.

 There have been suggestions that Frank Davis was ex-military.
 “An old soldier up to his tricks” according to the man who shot him.
-While Frank’s father (a Welshman) had been a bakery supplier to the British Army Commissariat and two brothers did serve in the army, Frank himself was never a military man.
-Incidentally, the family were real globe-trotters of their time, being recorded in several locations in England; Wales; Ohio, USA; and Gibraltar.
+While Frank’s father (a Welshman) had been a bakery supplier to the British Army Commissariat and two brothers did serve in the army, Frank himself was never officially a member of the crown forces.
+Incidentally, the family were real globe-trotters of their time, being recorded on census forms several locations in England; Wales; Ohio, USA; and Gibraltar.
 An era of a global British empire.